 In certain regions, the following requirement may apply to NR repeater operating in Band n50 and n75 within the 1432 – 1452 MHz, and in Band n51 and Band n76.
-The minimum requirements is specified in Table 6.5.4.2.3-4.
+The minimum requirements are specified in Table 6.5.4.2.3-4.
 This requirement is also applicable at the frequency range from ΔfOBUE below the lowest frequency of the repeater downlink operating band up to ΔfOBUE above the highest frequency of the repeater downlink operating band.

 Table 6.5.4.2.3-4: Additional operating band unwanted emission minimum requirement for NR repeater operating in Band n50 and n75 within 1432 – 1452 MHz, and in Band n51 and n76